Messenger

 Symptoms of Long COVID

-Groups at Risk for Long COVID
+High-Risk Groups for Long COVID

-• Those aged 60 years and older.
+• People aged 60 years and older

-• Patients with obesity.
+• Patients with obesity

-Common Post-COVID-19 Symptoms
+Common Symptoms After COVID-19 Infection

-• Easy fatigue, shortness of breath
+• Easily fatigued, shortness of breath

 • Body aches, joint pain